xyjprc/hon/README.md

 ### Parameters and preprocessing filters

 >Python: Parameters are at the beginning of the file main.py, with naming conventions slightly different than that of Common Lisp.

 >Common Lisp: Parameters are at the beginning of the file build-rules.lisp, starting with *defparameter*.

 #### input-data-file & output-rules-file are self-explanatory.

 > You may want to test the code with the synthetic trajectory first.
 Remember to use the file in ../data/

 #### max-order
 For each path, the rule extraction process attempts to increase the order until the maximum order is reached.
 The default value of 5 should be sufficient for most applications.
 Setting this value as 1 will yield a conventional first-order network.
 Discussion of this parameter (how it influences the accuracy of representation and the size of the network) is given in the supporting information of the paper.

-> Setting this parameter too large may result in (1) long running time and/or (2) exhausting the heap and die silently (run sbcl with larger dynamic-space-size).
+> Common Lisp: Setting this parameter too large may result in (1) long running time and/or (2) exhausting the heap and die silently (run sbcl with larger dynamic-space-size).
 Try increasing the value of this parameter progressively: if max-order is 5 but the rules extracted show at most 3rd order, then there is no need to further increase the max-order.

 #### min-support
 Observations that are less than min-support are discarded during preprocessing.